seahyx/seahyx.github.io/README.md

 > I can't star the crap out of this repo without getting closer.

 Yes it's my website.
-Made possible by sheer will, and I guess a bit of [Jekyll](https://jekyllrb.com) and [Github Pages](https://pages.github.com).
+Made possible by sheer hecking will, and I guess a bit of [Jekyll](https://jekyllrb.com) and [Github Pages](https://pages.github.com).